 CALL THE LAW OFFICES OF MARK A. BANDY, PC!

 If all else fails and you get hit with a wage garnishment, it may be time to consider filing for bankruptcy.
 But don’t wait!
 If you do, the wage garnishment will impact your ability to pay your mortgage, rent, utilities and your car payment.
 Things can snowball fast!

-For a free initial consultation about your situation, call the Law Offices of Mark A. Bandy, PC now!
+For a free initial consultation about your situation, contact the Law Offices of Mark A. Bandy, PC now!